-Choosing a breeder may seem overwhelming but just take a deep breathe and follow your gut.
-This is the first step in making sure your new puppy gets its best start to its life with you, and making sure you’re taking a healthy happy home to join your family.
+Choosing a breeder may seem overwhelming but just take a deep breath and follow your gut.
+This is the first step in making sure your new puppy gets its best start to its life with you and making sure you’re taking a healthy happy home to join your family.

 3 Little-Known Facts About Borador Puppies

-- Despite its overwhelmingly friendly demeanour, the Borador makes a capable guard or watchdog.
-It keeps a vigilant guard and intelligently alerts its owners to any dangers or invading presences.
+- Despite its overwhelmingly friendly demeanor, the Borador makes a capable guard or watchdog.
+It keeps a vigilant guard and intelligently alerts its owners to any dangers or invading presence.

 - Borador’s have a pickiness to them, they are known to reject toys that they do not like, and you may find yourself struggling to find a toy they truly like.
 Once they become attached though, it is true love; the Borador is a devoted toy owner once he becomes enamored.